rafalwrzeszcz/popstack/README.md

 ## What is it?

 It's the must-have tool for every developer.
-It allows you to copy-paste form [**StackOverflow**](stackoverflow.com) just what you need, without reading all of that tons of descriptive explaination about roots of your problem - it just gives you the answer you came there for!
+It allows you to copy-paste form [**StackOverflow**](stackoverflow.com) just what is needed, without reading all those tons of descriptive explaination about roots of your problem - it just gives you the answer you came there for!
 If you wanted to know why you have this strange `NullPointerException`, you would read some documentation, run debugger - you just want it to work!